 Found throughout Europe and most Mediterranean Islands, but absent from Atlantic Islands.

-A very distinctive butterfly with a fast and powerful flight.
+A beautiful and very distinctive butterfly with a fast and powerful flight.

 Flight period: February to October